BerkeleyLab/gasnet/docs/memory_kinds.md

 ## `gex_EP_PublishBoundSegment()`

-This API did not appear in either the Multi-EP Proposal or Memory Kinds Proposal.
+This API does not appear in the API Proposal, nor in related documents which preceded it.
 Complete semantics are documented in `docs/GASNet-EX.txt`.

 This call is currently necessary as the only means to actively distribute the RMA credentials required by some conduits (ibv among them).
 While this task is